isomerpages/singapore-customs-cms/news-and-media/circulars/_posts/2019-11-18-file-Circular 19 2019 CLAIMING OF PREFERENTIAL TARIFF TREATMENT FOR IMPORTS TO EUSFTA.md

 ---
-title: Circular 19 2019 CLAIMING OF PREFERENTIAL TARIFF TREATMENT FOR IMPORTS TO EUSFTA
+title: 19/2019 Claiming of Preferential Tariff Treatment for Imports To EUSFTA
 date: 2019-11-18
 layout: file
 description: ""